Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzApplicationGateway.md

     - `[SslCertificateId <String>]`: Resource ID.
     - `[Type <String>]`: Type of the resource.
   - `[IdentityType <ResourceIdentityType?>]`: The type of identity used for the resource.
 The type 'SystemAssigned, UserAssigned' includes both an implicitly created identity and a set of user assigned identities.
 The type 'None' will remove any identities from the virtual machine.
-  - `[IdentityUserAssignedIdentity <IManagedServiceIdentityUserAssignedIdentities>]`: The list of user identities associated with resource.
-The user identity dictionary key references will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}'.
-    - `[(Any) <IComponentsSchemasManagedserviceidentityPropertiesUserassignedidentitiesAdditionalproperties>]`: This indicates any property can be added to this object.
   - `[Probe <IApplicationGatewayProbe[]>]`: Probes of the application gateway resource.
     - `[Id <String>]`: Resource ID.
     - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.